caiks/WBOT02/README.md

 ![actor002_model079_Film_Noir_002](images/actor002_model079_Film_Noir_002.png)

-Now, the *underlying* clusters are more spherical, suggesting that *model* 76 might not be as representative of arbitrary *events*.
+Now, the *underlying* clusters are more spherical or vertical, suggesting that *model* 76 might not be as representative of arbitrary *events*.
 To be sure, we created a randomly shuffled copy of `records001` -

 ```
 cd ~/WBOT02_ws